 Next, we need to concentrate on the function okButton_Click() which is triggered when the user clicks on the OK button on the Form.
 This part of the Sample application is controlling the actual call to conversion function.

-Output format of the conversion is chosen on runtime based on user choice from the drop down menu (formatComboBox) of the form.
-This block of code also demonstrates the usage of the formats.
+The conversion format is chosen based on user choice from the drop down menu (formatComboBox) of the form.
+Refer to the following code snippet in the SampleForm.cs file